Ewing's sarcoma of the bone

 Possible late side effects

-A small number of people may develop late side effects, sometimes many years after their treatment for Ewing’s sarcoma.
-These can include a change in the way the heart and lungs work and a slight increase in the risk of developing another cancer in later life.
+A small number of people may develop late side effects from the treatment they’ve received, sometimes many years after their treatment for Ewing’s sarcoma.
+These can include a change in the way the heart and kidneys work and a slight increase in the risk of developing another cancer in later life.